TechChicks/career-events/README.md

 # ChickTech Career Events
 A website documenting and demo'ing all the cool work, events, and learning coming out of ChickTech Career Events in Portland.
-Events in other cities to come as other career events managers in other cities start adding the project
+Events in other cities to come as other career events managers in other cities start adding the project.

+This website is open source and run by a talented group of developers, designers, and enthusiasts.

 ### Setup
 **Note:** This project assumes you've installed [Node](https://nodejs.org/en/) v5.9.1 and [Postgres](http://www.postgresql.org/).